Code-Institute-Submissions/dylanocallaghan-MS4_DecResub/README.md

 1. Enter the repository name for the project and click search.
 1. Once the repo has been found, click the connect button.

-**Add PostgreSQL Database:**

-1. Click the resources tab.
-1. Under Add-ons seach for Heroku Postgres and then click on it when it appears.
-1. Select Plan name Hobby Dev - Free and then click Submit Order Form.

 **Set environment variables:**

 1. Click on the settings tab and then click reveal config vars.